 Additionally, students may find that the topics covered in their tutorial are not topics they feel they would be interested in, and wish to switch tutorial sections based on their interests.
 Because it is impossible to take everyone’s interests into account when scheduling, the department does not assign students to tutorials based on interest.
 However, we strongly suggest using tutorial as a way of branching out and getting experience with a new area of the field.
 You might find that you like it!

 Generally, no. If you are enrolled as a psychology concentrator, you are expected to take Psychology 1900 or Stat 101.
-As of Spring 2010, PSY 1900 meets the Empirical and Mathematical Reasoning requirement for General Education and the Quantitative Reasoning requirement for Core.
-If you have already taken Stat 100 or Stat 104 before declaring psychology as your concentration, you may petition to have that count as your basic methods requirement
+As of Spring 2010, PSY 1900 meets the Empirical and Mathematical Reasoning requirement for General Education.
+If you have already taken Stat 100 or Stat 104 before declaring psychology as your concentration, you may petition to have that count as your basic methods requirement.

 If you have a 5 on the Advanced Placement psychology exam or a 7 on the International Baccalaureate psychology exam, you can waive the Introductory Course requirement.
 How this will affect your remaining requirements and meeting prerequisites for other courses is detailed here.
 If your score does not appear on your student record, you must provide documentation to the Psychology Undergraduate Office.